Midlife crisis light bulb moments don’t have to happen once in a lifetime. In fact, these enlightening moments usually happen once a week.

 (Unlike my husband, I will NOT say “chicken-butt”…. arrrg.)
 I haven’t organized anything since I’ve begun my minimalism journey.
 Not one stinking thing.

-I still pick up things, that’s just a given when you’re alive and have kids, but I have yet to “organize” things.
-I’ve simplified the items in our house to things that we use on a regular basis and it has even helped me be a better housekeeper!
+I still pick up things, (just because you’re a minimalist doesn’t mean you can’t be messy!) that’s just a given when you’re alive and have kids, but I have yet to “organize” things.
+I’ve simplified the items in our house to things that we use on a regular basis and it has even helped messy-me be a better housekeeper!

 Would you choose to stop organizing?